lcdb/lcdb-wf/docs/patterns-targets.rst

     In addition, the `figures Snakefile
     <https://github.com/lcdb/lcdb-wf/blob/master/workflows/figures/Snakefile>`_,
-    which demonstrates how the ChIP-seq and RNA-seq patterns and targets can be used for downstream work.
+    demonstrates how the ChIP-seq and RNA-seq patterns and targets can be used for downstream work.